quentin338/Purebeurre-p8/README.md

 #### Install DB
 - python manage.py migrate
 #### Populate DB
-- python manage.py -c XX -p YY
+- python manage.py db_init -c XX -p YY
 *-c* for the number of categories
 *-p* for the number of products by category